Joey Reynolds: Career

 His next programs were morning shows and at that point Joey had evolved into more of a talk intensive program.
 He was less a DJ and more like a talk show host.
+Reynolds, who acknowledged much of his erratic behavior in his early career was driven by rampant drug and alcohol abuse, was by this time sober and had reaffirmed his faith, resulting in a calmer, more subdued personality.
 By 1995, Joey was no longer playing music on his shows and in 1996 he arrived at WOR in New York.
 He has been a talk show host since.

 While Reynolds' present persona can be considered mellower by comparison, he still retains a loyal audience.
-In Denver, Colorado, he hosted a radio-television simulcast on KOA-AM, and launched (and hosted) the first nationwide satellite radio programming featured on more than 35 radio stations coast-to-coast.
+During 1982 he hosted an overnight radio-television simulcast on KOA-AM and KOA-TV in Denver.
+He also launched (and hosted) the first nationwide satellite radio programming featured on more than 35 radio stations coast-to-coast.

 Reynolds' career memoir is titled, Let a Smile Be Your Umbrella, But Don’t Get a Mouthful of Rain.
 He maintains a second home in Florida and spends most weekends with two daughters from a previous marriage.

 On March 10, 2010, it was revealed that WOR would pick up Coast to Coast AM from Premiere Radio and would cancel "The Joey Reynolds Show."
-(Coast to Coast had been heard on crosstown rival WABC for several years, before that station dropped the show in favor of an in-house offering from Doug McIntyre, which led Premiere to seek WOR as the new New York affiliate.)
+(Coast to Coast had been heard on crosstown rival WABC for several years, before that station dropped the show in favor of an in-house offering from Doug McIntyre, which led Premiere to seek WOR as the new New York affiliate; Premiere's parent company would buy WOR two years later.)
 Reynolds' last show, which was segregated into the "Final Gay Hour," the "Final Jewish Hour" and "The Final Hour," aired the morning of April 3, 2010.

 Reynolds later hosted All Night with Joey Reynolds on WNBC-DT2, the digital subchannel of television station WNBC-TV known as "New York Nonstop."
 It was broadcast live from the NASDAQ site in Times Square at 43rd Street and Broadway.
 Reynolds was reunited with his former WNBC radio sidekick, Jay Sorensen, as the program's announcer.
 The series ended on April 25, 2011.

 Steve Garrin was the producer and guest booker.

 Reynolds made a cameo appearance on the ill-fated Buffalo Night in America broadcast on WBBZ-TV in July 2012.

 On September 18, 2016, Joey returned to radio on WABC-AM in New York with a Sunday evening program, The Late Joey Reynolds Show, which ended in the summer of 2017.